 As the thermometer rises this summer, so will energy consumption.
-Here are a few ways you can reduce your energy usage and control your monthly electric bills.
+Here are a few ways you can reduce your energy usage.

 Turn Off Lights When Leaving a Room

 Turning off the lights when leaving a room is one of the easiest ways to save energy.

 Draw the Curtains

 Closing curtains, drapes, or blinds on windows receiving direct sunlight reduces heat gain in your home and keeps your air conditioner from running as much on hot summer days.

 Increasing your home’s thermostat by a couple of degrees when you’re not home can make a difference in your monthly electric bills.
 The U.S. Department of Energy recommends setting your thermostat to 78 degrees or higher when you’re home in the summer months to reduce electricity consumption.

 Opting for small appliances or grilling out instead of using the oven during hot summer days will not only conserve the electricity the oven would otherwise use but also reduce heat gain in your home.